 First thing’s first.
 Without a high-speed internet connection, a digital nomad is dead in the water.
-Whether you are a web-designer at GWM, a digital marketeer on Facebook, or a writer for Buzzfeed, the inability to access the web means unfinished projects, dissatisfied clients, and no paycheck at the end of the month.
+Whether you are a web designer or a writer for Buzzfeed, the inability to access the web means unfinished projects, dissatisfied clients, and no paycheck at the end of the month.
 While there are ways in which you can mitigate the issue, such as looking for a better Wi-Fi hotspot or buying a roaming data SIM card, there are going to be times where circumstances prevent you from doing anything for a while.
 The challenge here is to adopt the right attitude while you wait.
 The best way to keep yourself motivated is to simply accept that there are circumstances outside of your control.
 There will be good days and bad days, but in the long run they will even out, provided you keep a positive outlook.

 At the other end of the spectrum, there is the problem of burning-out.
 Individuals that decided to try out the nomadic lifestyle after growing dissatisfied with regular employment, are at risk of carrying over their previous work habits into a new environment.
 This can mean working long hours while minimizing leisure time.
 Sticking to this kind of work ethic while engaging in a nomadic lifestyle will rapidly lead to physical and mental fatigue.
 And what’s the point of traveling the globe if you are too exhausted to enjoy yourself a bit at the end of the day?
 What you need to do is establish a balanced routine.
 The great thing about being a digital nomad is that after working regular hours, you can spend your free time like a tourist on holiday.
 So in order to remind yourself what motivated you to chose nomad lifestyle in the first place, act like a tourist once in a while.
 Try out a new local dish every day after work.
 Go visit a cultural heritage site every weekend.
 Take a day-trip to a neighboring town every month.
 Remember what motivated you to adopt a nomadic lifestyle in the first place – the opportunity to experience the world while still doing regular work.